jmalk/seven-segment-display/README.md

 - Don’t let the console fill up, have it update in place by clearing it
 - Format hh:mm:ss (yes the colons need to be included.)

+There's been lots of churn as I discover bits of part 1 that weren't actually working as intended.
+But overall, the separation of gather input, convert it, output it has survived reasonably well.
+Instead of gather input you now have a `setInterval` which grabs the current time every half second.
+It is made into a string by `function timeToString({hours: number, minutes: number, seconds: number}): string` so that formatting logic could easily be changed in isolation.

+My main concern at the moment is that I'm generating too many files.
+E.g. left-pad could quite happily live inside time-to-string, since that's purely a formatting concern, not yet shared.